Wednesday, July 14, 2010

 Certainly some amount of political grandstanding is involved here.
 The government has been violating the 10th Amendment for a century now.
 But his real point was that if Texas, or any other state, accepts this money and creates these programs, the state and its taxpayers will still be on the hook for funding these programs in 10 years when the federal funding ends.
 This is especially tough on states like Texas that don't have state income tax.
 We will have to raise our sales tax (which is a tax on the poor just as much as the rich), institute a state income tax, or allow the entitlement to go unfunded.
 This is a federal government demand on state taxpayers.
 This is not allowed under the 10th Amendment.
 If you look at what the federal government is allowed to do under the Constitution it is pretty much just entering into international treaties, creating a currency, raising a military, and regulating international and interstate trade.
 That's it.
 There have been some expansions of the federal government’s powers over the years, but forcing the state to create programs is not one of them.
 Certainly forcing states to tax their citizens to fund programs they didn't want or vote for is not a right granted to the federal government.

+His second comment was in regard to flu vaccines.
+He requested that a portion of the national stockpile be made ready for distribution in Texas.
+He didn't ask for the government to pay for it (the individual does that) and he didn't ask the government to force people to take it.
+He asked that it be made available.
+This does not violate the 10th Amendment.
 In fact, the federal government isn't doing anything; the state of Texas is.
 Texas doesn't have a stockpile of flu vaccine so they need to get them from somewhere.
 The government has a stockpile, so the state is requesting some be made available.
 I see nothing wrong with that from a Constitutional standpoint.
 I mean, when you need bread you go to a baker, right?
 If you need a boat-load of vaccine you go to the place that has the product you need in numbers sufficient to your need.
 No 10th Amendment issue there.
 Again, the federal government isn't doing anything at all, the state is.
 If the federal government was forcing Texas to take the stockpile against their will you would have a 10th Amendment violation on your hands.

 So, to sum up, he is not against the US or the federal government; he is not against the relationship between the state and the federal government; and he is not arguing out of both sides of his mouth in some sort of inconsistent manner.
 He is attempting, poorly, to bring focus back on the 10th Amendment and the rights and roles attributed to each layer of government.